grafana/issue-team-scheduler/README.md

 #### Fairness

 Fairness in assigning issues to individuals of a team is subjective.
-As mean time to resolve depends on time of creation, issue complexity, productivity, knowledge, experience, availability and some degree of luck per team member it needs to be acknowledged that their is no objectional fair distribution of issues among a group of people.
+As mean time to resolve depends on time of creation, issue complexity, productivity, knowledge, experience, availability and some degree of luck per team member it needs to be acknowledged that their is no objective fair distribution of issues among a group of people.
 Taking all these metrics into account is almost impossible and most likely would require additional state which we would need to store somewhere.
-We also discussed ideas like the tracking the amount of completed issues per IC, but had to realise that issues which were hard to resolve (and therefore take a long time) would suffer from this.
+We also discussed ideas like tracking the amount of completed issues per IC, but had to realise that issues which were hard to resolve (and therefore take a long time) would suffer from this.
 We will revisit the current approach after gaining experience with it, but start lightweight now.

 ### Google calendar configuration